samliu/lifelist/README.md

 ## Yet to be identified

-* [Silver Surfperch looking thing](img/to%20identify/2016-07-24_silver_surfperch.jpg) - Caught at Pacifica Pier.
-I thought it was a silver surfperch but head shape seems wrong.
 * [Potential hybrid, Charles River, Cambridge MA](img/to%20identify/2017-05-26_unidentified_fish_charles_river_cambridge.jpg)
 * [Some kind of needlefish in Kauai, HI](img/to%20identify/2019-11-27_unidentified_needlefish_kauai.jpg)
 * [Looks like an alewife or smelt type thing, Riviera Maya MX](img/to%20identify/2020-02-29_unidentified_baitfish_riviera_maya.jpg)